BillyFrcs/SnakeBoxes/README.md

 ![](https://github.com/BillyFrcs/SnakeBoxes/blob/main/Assets/Gif/SnakeBoxes.gif)

-Snake Boxes is a simple 3D Game that Player play as a snake and try to eat all the random food when spawned & Player can get score by eating food.
+Snake Boxes is a simple 3D Game that Player play as a snake and try to eat all the random food when spawned & Player can get score & high score by eating food.

 ## Download & Play